 WLU does not have a process for allowing victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-If a crime is reported to a campus security authority, such as a resident assistant or the Vice President of Student Services, etc. the statistic will be provided to the West Liberty University Police Department and the West Liberty University Office of Housing & Residence Life for inclusion in the crime statistics.
-Pastoral and professional counselors are exempt from reporting crime statistics to WLUPD when acting in their capacity as a counselor and information shared with them will not be included in the annual disclosure of crime statistics.
+If a crime is reported to a campus security authority, individuals which are listed based on types of positions later in this document, the statistic will be provided to the Executive Director of Housing & Student Life who coordinates all aspects of Clery compliance.
+Pastoral and professional counselors are exempt from reporting crime statistics to WLUPD or for Clery compliance, when acting in their capacity as a counselor.
+Information shared with them will not be included in the annual disclosure of crime statistics.

 Officers are available with WLUPD 24 hours a day to answer your calls.
 In response to a call, WLUPD will take the required action, either dispatching an officer or asking the victim to report to WLUPD to file an incident report.
-WLUPD incident reports are forwarded to the Office of Student Services for review and referral to the Judicial Coordinator for potential action, as appropriate.
+WLUPD incident reports are forwarded to the Executive Director of Housing & Student Life for review and referral to the Student Conduct Processes for potential action, as appropriate.
 WLUPD Officers will investigate a report when it is deemed appropriate.

-Additional information obtained via the investigation will also be forwarded to the Student Conduct Coordinator in the Office of Housing & Residence Life.
+Additional information obtained via the investigation will also be forwarded to the Executive Director of Housing & Student Life.
 If assistance is required from the Ohio County Sheriff's Department, West Liberty Police, or West Liberty Fire Department, WLUPD will contact the appropriate unit.
 If a sexual assault or rape should occur, the Title IX Coordinator will be notified to begin a Title IX investigation and offer appropriate resources and services.